Denver Workers’ Compensation Lawyers

 - Deadlines for notifying employers of the injury — Injured workers are legally required to report work-related injuries to their employer within four working days of sustaining the injury.
 This report must be made in writing (regardless of whether it has been verbally reported to the employer).
 Additionally, it’s recommended that injured workers keep a copy of the written injury report provided to employers.

-With a Denver workers compensation attorney at Tomazin, Hillyard & Clor, LLP overseeing your claim, you can count on receiving exceptional representation and vigorous advocacy throughout the process.
-Some of the steps our lawyers can take on your behalf, to position your claim or appeal for a favorable outcome, include:
+With Tomazin Law Group LLP, overseeing your claim, you can count on receiving exceptional representation and vigorous advocacy throughout the process.
+Some of the steps our lawyers can take on your behalf to position your claim or appeal for a favorable outcome include:

-- Properly completing all of the necessary paperwork to initiate a claim or appeal
+- Properly completing all the necessary paperwork to initiate a claim or appeal

 - Helping you determine whether there may be additional options for financial recovery (which may be the case when third parties — like contractors — have contributed to the accident or injuries)